Alecrim/AlecrimAsyncKit/README.md

 A task can have its beginning and its ending observed using the `TaskObserver` class instances.
 The observers can be passed to the `async` global function when a task is created.

-The **AlecrimAsyncKit** provides some predefined observers, but you can created others.
+The **AlecrimAsyncKit** framework provides some predefined observers, but you can created others.

 ```swift
 func asyncDoSomething() -> Task<Void> {